-Finally, we emphasize the 15-min periodicity in the aurora development.
-The keograms in Fig. 2c show that after moment T_1 auroras over BAB and SOD moved in opposite directions giving the impression of periodical "swelling" of magnetotail plasma sheet.
+Finally, we emphasize the 15-min time separation in the aurora development.
+The keograms in Fig. 2c show that after moment T1 auroras over BAB and SOD moved in opposite directions giving the impression of periodical "swelling" of magnetotail plasma sheet.
 We think that the 15 min periodicity in pre-onset and breakup processes is the most intriguing finding and deserves a more detailed discussion.
+We remind the reader that by 15-min periodicity of a parameter we mean two its changes, following one after the other with an interval of 15 minutes.